grayckungu2/Full-Stack-Development-/Backend/README.md

 ##
-The flask backend  application  is a Movie Review system.
-It uses SQLAlchemy as an ORM to define and manage the database models.

-our application has the following functionalities
+The flask backend  application  is a Movie Review system. our application has the following functionalities

 ## User Management: